 -

-Filmed at the British museum, academic Jessica Hughes explores the historical and cultural importance of the myth of Medea through contemporary representations in ancient Greece and Italy.
+Filmed at the British Museum, academic Jessica Hughes discusses the historical and cultural importance of the myth of Medea through contemporary representations in ancient Greece and Italy.

 -

-Dramatised excerpts from a court case which encourage students to explore unconscious bias and the way we present and understand evidence.
+Dramatised excerpts from a court case designed to encourage students to investigate unconscious bias and the way we present and understand evidence.

 -